How to Sell a House By Owner in Mississippi

 Place a nice FSBO sign by the road

 Consider getting a custom yard sign rather than purchasing a generic one you write on with a Sharpie.
-You can order a custom sign on a site like Vistaprint with your contact information, plus a stand, for as little as $25 plus shipping.
+Order a custom sign from a site like Vistaprint that includes your contact details and comes with a durable stand.
 Note that some MLS providers may have rules about whether you can post a FSBO yard sign while your home is on the MLS.

 Share on social media